silentorb/marloth-story/books/fairytale/part3.md

 The nurse didn't immediately reply.
 "All I know is that it's a good window into the boy's mind."

 The doctor hadn't expected that.
-"What do you mean by that?" he demanded.
+"What ever do you mean by that?" he demanded.

 "Well, I've grown to care a great deal for the child, and I wanted to